Vaggan/MagicMirror-SonosModule/README.md

 ##### [node-sonos-http-api](https://github.com/jishi/node-sonos-http-api) by [jishi](https://github.com/jishi)
 This API is required to run to be able to communicate with the sonos system.
 Wihtout it we can not get the zones and we can not send any commands.

+## Help

+There is a discussion [here](https://github.com/MichMich/MagicMirror/issues/94) that might help you get up and running.
+If you have further problems, don´t hesitat to ask.